rubik/stack-hpc-coveralls/README.md

 section](https://github.com/rubik/stack-hpc-coveralls/releases) on Github, in order to avoid all the compilation hassle.

+**IMPORTANT NOTICE**: SHC needs at least Stack 0.1.7, which at the time of writing is still unreleased and in development.

 ### Running

 SHC should work out of the box in any Stack-based project.
 It may work in other